Puerto Rico Feature

 Are there discounted meals and activities?
 Do the restaurants have kids' menus?
 Are there children's programs, and is there an age range?
 A children's pool?

 El Conquistador Resort, near Fajardo, has a long list of facilities for children, including the sensational Coqui Water Park.
-On the south coast, the Copamarina Beach Resort & Spa has two children's pools plus kayaks, pedal boats, tennis, and heaps of other activities.
+On the south coast the Copamarina Beach Resort & Spa has two children's pools plus kayaks, pedal boats, tennis, and heaps of other activities.

 Things to Do

 Vacationing in the Caribbean is all about the outdoors.
-Kids may even forget video games when they see the options: snorkeling, whale watching, Boogie boarding, and cave exploring.
+Kids may even forget video games when they see the options: snorkeling, whale-watching, Boogie boarding, and cave exploring.
 And the list of great beaches is endless.
 The wave-action around Rincón can be too rough for youngsters, but Vieques and Culebra have the most fantastic, reef-protected sands good for snorkeling, and kids can go kayaking and fishing.
-Many beaches have rip tides; always play safe, and heed any posted warnings, such as red flags.
+Many beaches have riptides; always play safe and heed any posted warnings, such as red flags.

 Parque Las Cavernas de Río Camuy.
 This huge cavern will leave kids wide-eyed.
 They'll have fun trying to discern imaginary figures in the surreal dripstone formations.
-Tiny coquí frogs hop around the cavern entrance, and children can spy for crabs and blind fish in the underground river.
+Tiny coquí (frogs) hop around the cavern entrance, and children can spy for crabs and blind fish in the underground river.
 Bats flitting about overhead help keep kids enthralled.
 The tram ride to reach the caverns is icing on the cake.

-Dr. Juan A. Rivera Zoo.
-Kids love animals—reason enough to visit this splendid zoo in Mayagüez, on the west coast.
+Zoológico de Puerto Rico.
+This is a splendid zoo in Mayagüez, on the west coast.
 The highlight is an African wildlife park with elephants, giraffes, lions, and rhinos.
 There are also tigers, big apes, and camel rides.

 Museo del Niño.
 While exploring San Juan, head to this small two-level museum in a colonial mansion opposite the cathedral.
-It's a great learning experience for younger children, with exhibits spanning hurricanes to interactive human biology, plus interactive displays including those in the NASA Space Place.
+It's a great learning experience for younger children, with exhibits spanning from hurricanes to human biology, plus interactive displays including those in the NASA Space Place.

 Fodor's Trip Planning Ideas